auto registration (marbete) in puerto rico

 Around 45 days before your marbete is to expire you are supposed to receive your renewal form in the mail.
-If you don’t receive them, which isn’t uncommon, you can wait in line at the regional CESCO (think DMV) to receive it OR you could register on the DTOP website and print them out at home.
-You can probably guess what my preference was. 🙂 However, when I tried to create an account on the DTOP system, it failed FOUR times with what looked like a programming error.
-I figured the site wasn’t working, so I started preparing myself mentally for a trip to the local CESCO.
-Just before I shut down my computer, I decided to try to register once more, even though I thought it was a complete waste of time.
-To my surprise (and relief), it actually worked!
-I said all that to say, if the system doesn’t allow you to register right away, don’t give up!
+If you don’t receive them, which isn’t uncommon, you can wait in line at the regional CESCO (think DMV) to obtain one OR you could register on the DTOP website and print them out at home.
+You can guess what approach we chose. 😉

 We went to the closest inspection station and told the attendant our situation.
 He assured us this was fine and he could print out the form we needed.
-I looked over his shoulder and jotted down the link as he pulled it up.
+I peered over his shoulder as he pulled up the form and committed the link to memory.
 After the inspection, I tried the URL when I got home and found it worked!
-If you are having trouble with the link above, try the link below.
-I entered my license plate number, including the dash, and once logged in, selected “Licencia de Vehículo” for my car to obtain the renewal form.
+If you need to print out the marbete renewal form at home, try the link below.
+One time I got it to work using my license plate number, including the dash.
+Another time I had to use my driver’s license number.
+Once logged in, select “Licencia de Vehículo” for your car to obtain the renewal form.

-So with papers in hand we headed for the closest Centro de Inspeccion in Aguada.
-Unlike the inspections in Texas which are more thorough, the inspections here are extremely quick because the only thing they check are your emissions.
+So with papers in hand, we headed for the closest Centro de Inspeccion in Aguada.
+Unlike the inspections in Texas which are more thorough, the inspections here are extremely quick because the only thing they seem to check is your emissions.
 It costs $11, and like many places here, they ONLY accept cash.

 Auto Insurance (and roadside assistance)

 The insurance they have through Universal costs about $200 a year for something like $300,000 in liability coverage!
-Holly and I met with Brenda, their insurance agent in Rincón who was able to get us a quote of $180 a year with Integrand.
-Needless to say, she is now our insurance agent too!
-Paying another $80 to $100 for an additional $296,000 dollars in coverage strikes me as a no-brainer.
+Holly and I met with an insurance agent in Rincón who was able to get us a quote of $180 a year with Integrand.
+Paying another $80 to $100 for an additional $296,000 dollars in coverage strikes me as a pretty good investment.
 Also, since we only have one car, we decided to add roadside assistance for an additional $40 annually.